Generalized symmetry enriched criticality in (3+1)d: Topological phases in pure Yang-Mills

 As argued by 't Hooft, the Witten effect can lead to phases with condensed dyons known as oblique confinement~\cite{tHooft1981,cardy1982a}, which, as we discuss below, can lead to rich topological physics~\cite{Gukov2013,Kapustin2014a,Gaiotto-2015,Honda2020,Hsin2022,Hayashi2022,Moy2023,Pace2023,Moy2025,Katayama2025}.
 Since the 't Hooft operators have a perimeter law at $\theta=0$, a dyon with charges $(q_e,q_m)$ at $\theta=0$ has a perimeter law at $\theta=2\pi k$ if

 so that these loops are purely magnetic once the Witten effect is taken into account.
 At $\theta=2\pi k$, we then have

 where we use the convention of labeling the dyon charges prior to the Witten effect (i.e., we label by the charges of dyons at $\theta=0$).
 The dyon condensed at $\theta=2\pi k$ likewise has charges $(-Nk,N)$.
+Here, the constant $\tilde{\rho}$ associated with the perimeter law is again non-universal and scheme-dependent.

 Another important way to characterize an oblique confining phase is by its response upon coupling to a background field that probes the $\mathbb{Z}_N$ one-form symmetry.
-Following Ref.~\cite{Gaiotto2017}, we first embed the original $SU(N)$ gauge field $a_\mu$ into a $U(N)$ gauge field $\alpha_\mu$, which has a field strength $(f_\alpha)_{\mu\nu}$.
+Following Ref.~\cite{Gaiotto2017}, we first embed the original $SU(N)$ gauge field $a_\mu$ into a $U(N)$ gauge field $\alpha_\mu$, which has field strength $(f_\alpha)_{\mu\nu}$.
 We then use a two-form Lagrange multiplier $\beta_{\mu\nu}$ to constrain $\Tr(f_\alpha)$ to be trivial so that the theory is still $SU(N)$ gauge theory.
 Introducing a background $U(1)$ two-form gauge field $B_{\mu\nu}$ and a background $U(1)$ one-form gauge field $C_\mu$ such that $\dd{C}=NB$, we then couple these background fields so that the partition function is invariant under the gauge transformations,

 where $\xi$ is a $2\pi$ periodic scalar field and $\lambda_\mu$ is a $U(1)$ one-form gauge field.
 Upon coupling to these probes, the action is now

 where $\tilde{\beta}_{\mu\nu}$ is another two-form Lagrange multiplier that constrains $\dd{C}=NB$.
 Without the background fields present, the $\theta$ angle is $2\pi$ periodic in the pure $SU(N)$ gauge theory because of the quantization of the theta term.
 If we take $\theta\to \theta+2\pi k$, where $k\in\mathbb{Z}$, then the action changes (modulo an integer multiple of $2\pi$) by~\cite{Gaiotto2017}